- Autumn and spring semesters

 - Construction, commissioning and operation of energy facilities and supply lines

 - Product management for sophisticated engineering products or services for energy and heating technology

 - Sale of sophisticated products used in energy and heating technology

 - Training programmes held at manufacturers of sophisticated components and system solutions for energy and heating technology

 - Team leadership and managerial tasks in the industries mentioned below

-What industries do graduates of the Energy Systems course typically work in?
+What industries do graduates of the Energy Engineering course typically work in?

 - Companies involved in machine building and plant construction

 - Engineering infrastructure departments of large industrial plants or manufacturing firms